gitlabhq/gitlab-runner/docs/executors/instance.md

 - An idle time of 20 minutes
 - A maximum instance count of 10

-By setting the capacity per instance to 5 and an unlimited use count, each instance concurrently executes 5 jobs for the lifetime of the instance.
+When the capacity is set `5` and the use count is unlimited, each instance concurrently executes 5 jobs for the lifetime of the instance.

 Jobs executed in these environments should be **trusted** as there is little isolation between them and each job can affect the performance of another.

-With an idle scale of 5, 1 idle instance is created to accommodate an idle capacity of 5 (due to the capacity per instance) whenever the in use capacity is lower than 5.
+When the idle scale is set to `5`, 1 idle instance is created to accommodate an idle capacity of 5 (due to the capacity per instance) whenever the in-use capacity is lower than 5.
 Idle instances stay for at least 20 minutes.

 The runner `concurrent` field is set to 50 (maximum number instances * capacity per instance).